Supervised and Unsupervised Algorithms

 Stages of AI Development

-Existing and potential AI applications vary in their level of sophistication, ranging from simple augmentation of common tasks to full automation of systems and processes.
+Existing and potential AI applications vary in their level of sophistication, ranging from simple augmentation of common tasks to full automationthe use of control systems and information technologies to reduce the need for human work in the production of goods and services. of systems and processes.
 Experts have begun categorizing these stages of AI development.
 Among them, venture capitalist and author Kai-Fu Lee has characterized four “waves” of AI applications:

 Figure 1.
 “The Four Waves of AI”